Exploring Appcues Alternatives & Competitors?

 Here at Whatfix, our starting license spans up to 10,000 MAUs, while our second-tier pricing level going up to 40,000 MAUs.
 For scaling products, or products with an establish MAU base, Whatfix is a much better solution.

-3. It's built for product teams and customer-facing applications
+3. It’s only built for product teams and customer-facing applications

 This won’t be an issue for product teams looking for a solution to create user onboarding experiences and announce new features to customers and end-users.